 Beginning Sun.
 Dec 26th through Mon.
 Jan 31st, Lane Motor Museum staff will resume indoor masking in public places, regardless of vaccination status.
 It will be RECOMMENDED that all guests wear a mask while visiting the museum.

 Please note that the cars or exhibit items shown in this database are part of our collection but may not be on display when you visit.

-Most people associate Peel Engineering with the building of fiberglass bike fairingsand microcars.
+Most people associate Peel Engineering with the building of fiberglass bike fairings and microcars.
 Peel also made a couple of different car models based on then-current production cars’ running gear.
-Before you is a Peel Viking, which is one of only seven left known to exist.
-Peel actually never produced the whole car; they would sell you the fiberglass body and you had to find a junk Mini to take the drivetrain and brakes from.
+The car seen here is a Peel Viking, which is one of only seven left known to exist.
+Peel actually never produced the whole car; they would sell the fiberglass body and the buyer had to find a junked Mini to take the drivetrain and brakes from.
 Many other parts were borrowed straight from the Mini such as the steering wheel, doors and windows.
 Although it was a nice-looking and practical car, it did not sell and production hardly got started before it stopped.
-If you go to our microcar section, you will see a Peel P-50 and Peel Trident, also made by Peel Engineering.